simison/bootstrap3-less/README.md

 # Bootstrap 3 with Less

-## Bootstrap 3 Packaged for Meteor, using Less
+**NOTE:** This package was good for Meteor 0.6.x-0.8.x and with changes in Meteor 0.9.x+ the method this package uses isn't working anymore.

+[`nemo64:bootstrap less`](https://github.com/Nemo64/meteor-bootstrap) is the package you'll want to have in the future.
+It goes around the limitations and is configurable in a totally new level compared to this package.

+---

-Bootstrap 3.2.0, with all Less files for easy style customization.
+Bootstrap 3.2.0, with all Less files for easy style customization for Meteor 0.8.x.

 ## How to install